Pardon: Switzerland

 In Switzerland, pardons may be granted by the Swiss Federal Assembly for crimes prosecuted by the federal authorities.
 For crimes under cantonal jurisdiction, cantonal law designates the authority competent to grant pardons (if any).
 In most cantons, the cantonal parliament may pardon felonies, and the cantonal government may pardon misdemeanors and minor infractions.

 Turkey

 The president of Turkey is granted the right of pardon under certain circumstances defined in the constitution, article 104.
 According to the article, the president can "remit, on grounds of chronic illness, disability, or old age, all or part of the sentences imposed on certain individuals".
-After the convict's or his or her proxy's application, if the Council of Forensic Medicine determines that the convict suffers from chronic illness, disability, or old age, the Ministry of Justice presents the situation to the president, and the president can choose to grant a pardon.
+After the convict's or their proxy's application, if the Council of Forensic Medicine determines that the convict suffers from chronic illness, disability, or old age, the Ministry of Justice presents the situation to the president, and the president can choose to grant a pardon.

 Additionally, the parliament of Turkey has the power to announce general amnesty.